dnelson86/ArepoVTK/README.txt

  * To build libarepo.a, delete main() from main.c and compile Arepo (ignore
  * missing main error), then build libarepo.a.

  * All structure is copied into local allvars.h and must match compile options
  * and current revision in Arepo allvars.h, otherwise All.BoxSize likely zero
  * and rays likely all terminated at their start.

+ * To compile: module load hpc/openmpi-1.6_gcc-4.7.0thread

 -------
 ArepoRT
 -------
 Goal:     Produce high quality, presentation-ready visualizations of hydrodynamic simulations run
           with Arepo.
 Ray cast through linearly reconstructed scalar and vector fields defined on an unstructured Voronoi tessellation of space.
 Support multi-dimensional transfer functions to investigate fluid quantities, and explore novel visualization techniques for combining such a volume rendering approach with coincident point particle sets (both luminous and dark).

 Approach: A high level renderering framework is implemented in c++ following the design methodology
           in the book "Physically Based Rendering" (2ed) by M. Pharr and G. Humphreys.
 Integration